Chief Executive Officer and President

 Frank E. Dangeard joined Symantec's board of directors in January 2007.
 He is Managing Partner of Harcourt.
 From September 2004 to February 2008 he was Chairman and Chief Executive Officer of Thomson S.A.
 From 2002 to September 2004, he was Deputy CEO of France Telecom.
 He joined Thomson multimedia in 1997 as Deputy CEO, and was appointed Vice Chairman in 2000.

-Dangeard also serves on the Board of Directors of Telenor (Deputy Chairman), The Royal Bank of Scotland and RPX Corporation.
-He graduated from the Ecole des Hautes Etudes Commerciales, the Paris Institut d’Etudes Politiques and from Harvard Law School.
-Dangeard splits his time between Europe and the United States.
+Mr. Dangeard also serves on the Board of Directors of the Royal Bank of Scotland (UK) and RPX Corporation (US).
+He is Chairman of NatWest Markets (UK).
+He graduated from the Ecole des Hautes Etudes Commerciales, the Paris Institut d'Etudes Politiques and from Harvard Law School.
+Mr. Dangeard splits his time between Europe and the United States.

 Kenneth Hao joined Symantec's board of directors in March 2016.
 He is a Managing Partner and Managing Director of Silver Lake.
 Prior to joining Silver Lake in 2000, Mr. Hao was with Hambrecht & Quist, where he served as a Managing Director.
 Mr. Hao serves as a director on the boards of Silver Lake's portfolio companies including Broadcom, SMART Modular, and SolarWinds.
 He also serves on the Executive Council for UCSF Health.
 Mr. Hao graduated from Harvard College with an A.B. in Economics.

-David Humphrey has served as a member of our Board since August 2016 upon the closing of the Blue Coat Acquisition, prior to which he served on Blue Coat’s board of directors since May 2015.
+David Humphrey has served as a member of the Symantec Board since August 2016 upon the closing of the Blue Coat Acquisition, prior to which he served on Blue Coat's board of directors since May 2015.
 Mr. Humphrey has been a Managing Director of Bain Capital since 2001.
 Prior to joining Bain Capital, Mr. Humphrey was an investment banker in the mergers and acquisitions group at Lehman Brothers from 1999 to 2001.
-Mr. Humphrey serves on the board of directors of BMC Software, Viewpoint Construction Software, Bright Horizons Family Solutions Inc., and Genpact.
-Mr. Humphrey previously served on the board of directors of Burlington Coat Factory Warehouse Corporation, Skillsoft plc. and Bloomin’ Brands, Inc. Mr. Humphrey received a master’s of business administration from Harvard Business School and a bachelor’s degree from Harvard University.
+Mr. Humphrey serves on the board of directors of BMC Software, Viewpoint Construction Software, Genpact, Waystar and Blue Nile.
+Mr. Humphrey previously served on the board of directors of Bright Horizons Family Solutions Inc., Burlington Stores, Inc., Skillsoft plc. and Bloomin' Brands, Inc. Mr. Humphrey received a master's of business administration from Harvard Business School and a bachelor's degree from Harvard University.

 David L. Mahoney was appointed to Symantec's board of directors in April 2003.
 He previously served as co-CEO of McKesson HBOC, Inc. and as CEO of iMcKesson LLC from July 1999 to February 2001.
 Mahoney joined McKesson in 1990 as vice president for Strategic Planning, and was responsible for planning and corporate development.
 He had overall responsibility for McKesson's strategic relations with pharmaceutical and biotechnology companies, was responsible for the establishment of the Pharmaceutical Partners Group at McKesson, and the launch of a new generics program.